michael-mszn/RechargeTerminal/README.md

 # Ellioth Recharge Terminal

-The Ellioth Recharge Terminal is a software prototype to pioneer the future of electrical car infrastructure and their user experience.
+The Ellioth Recharge Terminal is a website software prototype to pioneer the future of electrical car infrastructure and their user experience.
+It supports the design and functionality of a vertical display.
+To access the functionality, the user scans a QR code on the terminal display.
+The User Interface is primarily made for phones.

 <img width="442" height="794" alt="image" src="https://github.com/user-attachments/assets/051e8d05-0507-4e5c-8b1c-b5d12f36ea8e" />
 <img width="596" height="795" alt="image" src="https://github.com/user-attachments/assets/bac4d274-a2e1-453f-a238-2cbb75a95cfa" />